 A landlord can only rely on a temporary exemption if it registers it on the PRS Exemptions Register.
 The exemption will only last for six months.
 After that, the landlord will either have to show and register a longer-term exemption (typically exemptions last for five years), or show that the property has an EPC rating of E or above.

-A landlord will only be able to let a sub-standard property on or after 1 April 2018 if an exemption applies and has been validly registered.
-Action to register an exemption needs to be taken now, before the lease is granted.
 Once an exemption has been registered, landlords cannot sit back and relax.
 If a landlord is relying on a temporary exemption, it will only last for six months, so the landlord will need to consider what it needs to do to comply with the MEES Regulations after the expiry of that six month period.
-Even longer term exemptions will expire after five years so landlords need to diarise when they will lapse and have an action plan for ensuring that they are not in breach of the MEES Regulations.
+Even longer term exemptions will expire after five years (or, in the case of a tenant not providing consent, when that tenancy comes to an end) so landlords need to diarise when they will lapse and have an action plan for ensuring that they are not in breach of the MEES Regulations.
 Breach could result in hefty fines and reputational damage.